-These tote bags are so much fun to make...
+This patchwork tote bag pattern is so much fun to sew...
 I just can't stop.
-They are the perfect way to bust through your scrap collection.
-My kids have claimed the smallest one for taking snacks to school, crayons and paper to church, etc. I already gave the largest one away to a friend.
-And I am keeping the medium sized one for myself.
-Those are almost the last of my Cotton + Steel XOXO scraps and I am excited to show them off.
+Plus - sewing these bags is the perfect scrap buster.
+My kids have claimed the smallest tote for taking snacks to school, crayons and paper to church, etc. I already gave the largest tote bag away to a friend.
+And I am keeping the medium sized patchwork bag for myself.
+Those are almost the last of my Cotton + Steel basics scraps and I am excited to show them off.

 I made the smallest one first and shared it for Show Off Saturday just over a week ago.
 So many of you asked for the tutorial so I rushed to it.
 This post is a tutorial for the bag part of the tote and doesn't include all the handles shown.
 I'll tell you briefly how to make and where to insert plain strap handles (like I put on the largest bag).
 The smallest bag has Sarah's Perfect Fabric Handles, which you sew on at the end.
 And you can click here for the tutorial for the lobster claw handles - probably the cutest handles I've ever made. :)